keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 The other major issue we ran into was connectivity between the Compactors and the other server processes.
-The Compactor communicates with ZooKeeper and the CompactionCoordinator, both of which were running outside of Kubernetes.
+The Compactor communicates with ZooKeeper and the Compaction Coordinator, both of which were running outside of Kubernetes.
 There as no common DNS between the Muchos and Kubernetes cluster, but IPs were visible to both.
-The Compactor connects to ZooKeeper to find the address of the CompactionCoordinator so that it can connect to it and look for work.
+The Compactor connects to ZooKeeper to find the address of the Compaction Coordinator so that it can connect to it and look for work.
 By default the Accumulo server processes use the hostname as their address which would not work as those names would not resolve inside the Kubernetes cluster.
 We had to start the Accumulo processes using the `-a` argument and set the